Yazan-Alzyuod/Yazan-Alzyuod/README.md

 Microsoft Office (Word, Excel, PowerPoint, Outlook) :contentReference[oaicite:0]{index=0}

-## Notable Projects
+## Projects

-- **RAHAL UGV** — Multi-terrain robotic platform (rocker-bogie mechanism) focused on stability and rugged traversal.
+### Project RAHAL – Multi-Terrain Unmanned Ground Vehicle (UGV)
+- Developed a robotic platform based on the Rocker-Bogie Mechanism with differential link mechanism for traversing difficult terrain.
+- Designed a flexible platform capable of executing reconnaissance missions, search and rescue operations, and autonomous surveillance.
+- Focused on mechanical stability and adaptability to hazardous environments and weaponized tasking scenarios.

+### Project Mustakshif – Unmanned Ground Vehicle (UGV) *(Award Winning)*
+- Designed UGV for agricultural and reconnaissance applications.
-- **Mustakshif UGV** — Award-winning chassis design with trailing-arm suspension and FEA-guided lightweight structural design.
+- Designed and developed a custom chassis with trailing-arm suspension using FEA-guided structural optimization for strength and lightweight construction.
+- Integrated mechanical subsystems with an electronic control platform to create a versatile vehicle for various field applications.
+- Achieved national acknowledgement in Jordan for the project’s innovative engineering nature and practical utility.

 ## Education
 - B.Sc.
 Mechanical Engineering — Hashemite University